zachwood0s/blog/_posts/2019-11-16-higher-order-functions.md

 ### foldl / foldr

-Both of the fold functions take a list of elements and "fold" them into one result.
-Foldl is "fold from the left" whereas foldr is "fold from the right".
+Both of the fold functions take a list of elements and "fold" them into one result. `foldl` is "fold from the left" whereas `foldr` is "fold from the right".
 This is done taking in a function that accepts an accumulator and the current element in the list.
 The sum example that we saw in the previous article can be written using these functions.

 ```haskell
 sum xs = foldl (+) 0 xs
 ```

-To see the distinction between `foldl` and `foldr` its useful to look at an example.
+To see the distinction between `foldl` and `foldr` it's useful to look at an example.
 If we fold a list using subtraction, we'll get different results depending on which direction we go.

 ```haskell
 foldr (-) 0 [1, 2, 3, 4]